yp-edu/yp-edu.github.io/pages/_drafts/layer-wise-relevance-propagation.md

 ---
 title: Layer-Wise Relevance Propagation
-tldr: LRP is a method that produces pixel relevances for a given output which doesn't to be terminal.
-Technically the computation happens using a single back-progation pass.
+tldr: LRP is a propagation method that produces relevances for a given input with regard to a target output.
+Technically the computation happens using a single back-progation pass similarly to deconvolution.
+I propose to illustrate this method on an Alpha-Zero network trained to play Othello.
 tags:
   - XAI
 references:
 aliases:
 crossposts:
-publishedOn:
+publishedOn: 2024-01-12
-editedOn:
+editedOn: 2024-01-12
 authors:
   - "[[Yoann Poupart]]"
 readingTime:
 image: /assets/images/layer-wise-relevance-propagation.png
+description: TL;DR> LRP is a propagation method that produces relevances for a given input with regard to a target output.
+Technically the computation happens using a single back-progation pass similarly to deconvolution.
+I propose to illustrate this method on an Alpha-Zero network trained to play Othello.
 ---
 > [!caution] WIP
 >